Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/qpage.md

 license:
   - MIT
 templates: []
-description: 'QPage or QuickPage is a free project for creating academic homepage without any code'
+description: "QPage or QuickPage is a free project for creating academic homepage without any code"
 ---

 QPage or QuickPage is a free project for creating academic homepage without any programming or markup languages.